ycarowr/UnityDesignPatterns/Assets/Creational/ServiceLocator/Readme.md

 Notes:
 - Not use it extensively.
 Static and Singleton problems.
 - Give the preference to pass services in instead using it (using constructor)
-- What happens if the service can’t be located?
+- What happens if the service can’t be located/is missing?
 Use it alongside NullObject Pattern?
 - Services don't know who is locating them.
 It might be considered in some implementations.

 References: